webfactorymk/ng2-canvas-whiteboard/README.md

 ### drawingEnabled: boolean (default: false)
 This input controls if the drawing should be enabled from the start, instead of waiting for the user to click draw

+### showColorPicker: boolean (default: false)
+This input controls if the CanvasWhiteboardColorPickerComponent should be shown programatically

 ## Event emitters
 ```typescript